Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CFKUv9FCVms.md

 ### Transcript

-> um give details about the fluids uh we don't know basically we literally do not know other people know but and i don't know yeah the cape doesn't get dark for some reason keep this in the basement
+> give details about the fluids, we don't know basically we literally do not know other people know but and i don't know yeah the cape doesn't get dark for some reason keep this in the basement